Editor’s Note: This post was updated on November 15, 2018, for accuracy and comprehensiveness. It was originally published on April 19, 2017.

 We now know how a runner’s body composition can affect run time, but how does running affect your body composition?
+Will running result in muscle loss?
 Do you have to run 5 miles a day to see improvement in fat loss?
-Will running eat away all of your muscle?
 Let’s take a look.

 Does running cause muscle loss?

-An in-depth analysis into the effects of running and body composition was conducted on ultramarathoners participating in the transcontinental Transeurope Footrace.
+An in-depth analysis into the effects of running and body composition was conducted on ultra-marathoners participating in the transcontinental Transeurope Footrace.
 The participants ran 2,787 miles over a period of several weeks.
-Throughout the course of this race, body composition was measured in relation to distance traveled to show the progressive effects throughout the duration of the race.
+Throughout the course of this race, body composition was measured in relation to distance traveled to show the progressive changes throughout the duration of the race.

-The participants lost approximately 40% of their body fat mass while losing only 1.2% total lean tissue overall, the majority of which came from the runner’s legs.
+The participants experienced significant fat loss, losing approximately 40% of their body fat mass, while losing only 1.2% total lean tissue overall, the majority of which came from the runner’s legs.
 The researchers surmise that this loss was directly related to extreme caloric deficits and lack of recovery time provided to the exhausted leg muscles.
-So even in cases of extreme running distances, running alone did not adversely affect muscle mass.
+So even in cases of extreme running distances, running alone did cause you to lose muscle.

 In less extreme cases, running has been shown to have a positive effect on muscle mass.
 These findings indicate that running can be an effective way to gain muscle in untrained populations in addition to combating aging-related muscle loss.

-So does running cause muscle loss?
-In cases of long duration training, overtraining and improper fueling, sure.
+So does running cause you to lose muscle mass?
+In cases of long duration training, over-training and improper fueling, sure.
 For the average runner who takes the necessary steps to protect their muscles?
 Not necessarily.
 Setting a proper diet plan will mitigate any concerns on this front.

 Does running burn fat?
 At what intensity do I need to run to burn fat?

 A recent evaluation was conducted on the effect of a 12-week running program on body composition in a group of young males.
-This recreational-style program resulted in a significant improvement in body composition: fat free mass was maintained but body fat mass was reduced by an average of 11 pounds.
+This recreational-style program resulted in a significant improvement in body composition in just a few months: fat-free mass was maintained but study participants averaged 11 pounds of fat loss.
 The same study also investigated the impacts of a 12-week soccer program, which yielded similar results to the running program.
-In regards to body composition, this investigation indicated that continuous running on a recreational scale may have similar effects with soccer, which requires more short-burst style running.
+In regards to body composition, this investigation indicated that continuous running on a recreational scale may have similar effects with soccer, which requires more short-burst high, intensity style running.

-So whether you’re running for long periods of time or for short sprints, your body composition will improve as you see your body fat mass decrease.
+So whether you’re running for long periods of time or for short sprints, your body composition will improve as you improve your body fat percentage.

 Now the question remains, which one should you do?